AcmSemo/gitgud/README.md

 6) Next, we'll make our commit.
 Be sure to follow best practices when writing a commit message!
 Here's a link to a guide on making good commits: [Git Commits](https://chris.beams.io/posts/git-commit/)

 Once you feel ready, let's make our commit!
-`git commit -m "subject line -m "description"`
+`git commit -m "subject line" -m "description"`

 7) Now that our changes are made, we can push them to our repo.
 `git push origin <branch you made>`